-Our sponsor is a part of Moody National Companies, a group of integrated real estate investment, management and development companies that have sponsored 46 privately offered real estate programs and Moody National REIT I, a public, non-listed REIT, all of which have investment objectives generally similar to this offering and may conduct offerings concurrently with this offering.
+Our sponsor is a part of Moody National Companies, a group of integrated real estate investment, management and development companies that have sponsored multiple real estate investment programs, including Moody I, many of which have investment objectives generally similar to this offering and may conduct offerings concurrently with this offering.

-Our advisor, Moody National Advisor II, LLC, is a subsidiary of our sponsor, Moody National REIT Sponsor, LLC.
-Our advisor was formed in July 2014 and has a limited operating history; however, certain members of our advisor's management team are presently, and plan in the future to continue to be, involved with a number of other real estate programs and activities sponsored by Moody National affiliates, including another publicly offered investment program, Moody National REIT I, which has primarily invested in hotel properties.
-Moody National REIT I conducted "best efforts" public offering on a continuous basis that commenced on October 12, 2012 and terminated on October 12, 2015.
-Moody National REIT I owns interests in eleven hotel properties, a joint venture interest for a mortgage note secured by a hotel property and a note receivable from an affiliate.
+Our advisor is a subsidiary of our sponsor.
+Our advisor was formed in July 2014 and has a limited operating history; however, certain members of our advisor's management team are presently, and plan in the future to continue to be, involved with a number of other real estate programs and activities sponsored by affiliates of our sponsor, including, if the mergers are not consummated, Moody I.

-Our executive officers, certain directors and the key real estate professionals who perform services for us on behalf of our advisor are also officers, directors, managers or key professionals of our sponsor, our dealer manager, our property manager and other affiliated entities, including Moody National REIT I. These persons have legal obligations with respect to those entities that are similar to, and may from time to time conflict with, their obligations to us and our stockholders.
+Our executive officers, certain directors and the key real estate professionals who perform services for us on behalf of our advisor are also officers, directors, managers or key professionals of our sponsor, our dealer manager, our property manager and other affiliated entities, including Moody I. These persons have legal obligations with respect to those entities that are similar to, and may from time to time conflict with, their obligations to us and our stockholders.

 Our sponsor, advisor and other affiliates are not prohibited from engaging, directly or indirectly, in any other business or from possessing interests in any other business venture or ventures, including businesses and ventures involved in the acquisition, ownership, development, management, leasing or sale of hospitality-related real property.
-None of the Moody National affiliates are prohibited from raising money for another entity that makes the same types of investments that we target and we may co-invest with any such entity.
+None of the affiliates of our sponsor are prohibited from raising money for another entity that makes the same types of investments that we target and we may co-invest with any such entity.
 All such potential co-investments will be subject to approval by our independent directors.